SysKitTeam/docs-point/configuration/configure-point-for-storage-management.md

 description:  This article describes configuring Syskit Point to enable the Storage Management feature.
 ---

-# Configure Syskit Point to use Storage Management
+# Configure Your Environment for Storage Management

 {% hint style="information" %}
 **Please note!**